asyncapi/website/pages/docs/concepts/asyncapi-document/reusability-with-traits.md

     style E fill:#47BCEE,stroke:#47BCEE;
 ```

-[Message Trait](/docs/reference/specification/latest#messageTraitObject) do not fully cover all fields that normal message has, like for example `payload`.
-The same is with [Operation Trait](/docs/reference/specification/latest#operationTraitObject) that represents only selected fields you usually use in an operation.
+[Message traits](/docs/reference/specification/latest#messageTraitObject) do not fully cover all fields that a normal message has, such as the `payload`.
+The same is true with [Operation traits](/docs/reference/specification/latest#operationTraitObject) which represent only selected fields usually used in an operation.

 Here is a part of a message that has a trait defined inline in a message: